 Why study German?

-In our changing global environment, communication is the key to understanding other peoples and cultures.
-Students who complete the first year of German at Carleton have the oral proficiency to live and study in a German-speaking country.
+After three terms of German at Carleton, students have the linguistic proficiency and cultural competence to read literature and newspapers and to live and study in a German-speaking country.
 They are encouraged to take part in our bi-annual program in Berlin or to pursue overseas study with other approved programs.
 See the Photo Album page for pictures from past programs and other activities.

 Check out the 10 reasons to learn German from the Goethe Institute.

 Past offerings have included: Monsters, Robots, and Other Non-Humans; Science, Authority and Conscience in Modern German Literature; The German Fairy Tale; Searching for the Self; and View of Reality.